Marília Arraes: Early life and education

 Marília Arraes was born in Recife.
 She is the daughter of psychologist Sônia Valença Rocha Arraes de Alencar and business administrator Marcos Arraes de Alencar and the granddaughter of former governor of Pernambuco Miguel Arraes.
 She is also a cousin of the former governor of Pernambuco Eduardo Campos and his son, mayor of Recife João Henrique Campos.
-She is the niece of the former deputy and current minister of the Federal Court of Audits, Ana Arraes and filmmaker Guel Arraes.
+She is the niece of the former deputy and minister of the Federal Court of Audits, Ana Arraes and filmmaker Guel Arraes.

 On her mother's side, she is the granddaughter of one of the pioneers in child psychiatry in Brazil, Dr. Zaldo Rocha, who is also considered one of the forerunners of psychoanalysis in the country.

 She graduated in Law at the Federal University of Pernambuco.
 She was married to Luiz Felipe Câmara de Oliveira Pontes (Felipe Francismar) and, in 2015, she gave birth to Maria Isabel Arraes de Alencar Pontes in Recife.
 She is currently married to André Cacau, a former councilor of the municipality of Salgueiro.
 The two are parents of Maria Bárbara, born in January 2022, and her third child, called Maria Magdalena, was born in March 2023.